skryl/polly/README.md

 ## About

-Polly is a DSL for defining and evaluating symbolic expressions.
-It allows you to build a parse tree for a complex computation using familiar Ruby syntax.
-It can then
+Polly is a DSL for manipulating and evaluating symbolic expressions.

+## Features

+* Create calculations consisting of one or more s-expressions
-* analyze, simplify, or evaluate the full expression or any of it's constituent parts
+* Evaluate full s-expressions or any constituent parts
-* run arbitrary code as a source of inputs to the expression
-* run callbacks when any inputs or intermediate values change in the expression

-It is basically glorified calculator with a few hooks ;)
+* Add custom function primitives for complex calculations
+* Print s-expression parse trees in prefix or infix notation
+* Perform data dependence analysis
+* Analyze runtime performance

 ## Installation